existme/MyDotFiles/notes/issues-dotfiles.md

 			- images are stored in temp folder, actions are used to activate a link <ctrl+shift+.>
 		 - use rofi for action menu
+		 - find a good design for keyboard layout change
 		 - change action menu shortcut

 1. ranger